-This study also indicates that indirect measures of poverty (e.g., NSLA, % ngle-female household heads) and race are not related to e (See Appendix for details on statistically insignificant factors).
+This study also indicates that indirect measures of poverty (e.g., NSLA, % single-female household heads) and race are not related to efficiency classification, although these factors are strong predictors of performance (See Appendix for details on statistically insignificant factors).

-The primary reason these factors are not related to efficiency is very likely the extra funding provided to districts for students with inigher nec s discussed in the BLR equity report (2012) that follows and is on
+The primary reason these factors are not related to efficiency is very likely due to the extra funding provided to districts for students with "higher needs," which is discussed in the BLR equity report (2012) that follows and is on the Bureau website.

-There are a few factors that may be statistically insignificant due to the more relevant to efficiency than % tutored or % that opted out of
+There are a few factors that may be statistically insignificant due to the measure available.
+For example, quality and type of tutoring and courses may be more relevant to efficiency than % tutored or % that opted out of Smart Core.